-There are actually plenty of flowers that are not considered edible but are also not poisonous to humans, so you can still put them on your cake.
+There are actually plenty of flowers that are not considered edible but are also not poisonous to humans, so you can still put them on the top of your cake.
 SO LONG AS THE FLOWERS AREN’T TOXIC, you can decorate your cake with them.
 Here are a few things to keep in mind:

 - Don’t feed them flower food.
-The flower food isn’t meant for humans, and it can leach out of the stems into the cake.
+The flower food isn’t meant for humans, and it can leach out of the stems into the tiered cake.
 Keep your flowers plain and simple!

 Some examples of non-edible but safe cake decorating flowers include: